gbdev/gbdev.github.io/README.md

-# Gbdev Landing Page
+# gbdev landing page

 Source repository of the gbdev landing website.
-GitHub pages hosts the contents of the `master` branch which is then hoster on `gbdev.github.io`.
-Development is done on the `dev` branch due to Github's resctrition on branches for user pages.
+GitHub Pages serves the content of the `master` branch on [gbdev.github.io](https://gbdev.github.io).

+> Development is done on the `dev` branch due to GitHub's restriction on branches for user pages.

 Tools: